Tag&Tab: Pretraining Data Detection in Large Language Models Using Keyword-Based Membership Inference Attack: Introduction

+High-profile lawsuits, such as The New York Times Company vs. OpenAI~\cite{nyt_openai_microsoft_lawsuit}, highlight the need for tools that can detect unauthorized use of data in LLM training~\cite{maini2024llm}.

+Membership inference attacks (MIAs) aim to identify whether a given text was part of a model's training data by exploiting behavioral differences in how LLMs process seen versus unseen data (e.g., higher prediction confidence or lower loss)~\cite{hu2022membership,carlini2022membership}.
+Existing MIAs face several key limitations.
+First, most methods rely solely on token-level probabilities, neglecting the semantic importance of words within the broader context~\cite{yeom2018privacy,carlini2021extracting}.
+Second, their performance varies widely across different models and datasets, often lacking consistent generalization~\cite{duan2024membership,maini2024llm}.
+Lastly, MIAs are often evaluated on data that is not independently and identically distributed (IID), which can lead to the detection of distribution shifts rather than genuine membership inference, thereby undermining the attacks' reliability~\cite{zhou2023don}.

-To address the limitations of existing methods, we introduce Tag\&Tab, a novel approach based on common natural language processing (NLP) methods which is designed to efficiently and effectively detect LLMs' pretraining data.
+To address the limitations of existing methods, we introduce Tag\&Tab, a novel approach based on common natural language processing (NLP) methods that is designed to efficiently and effectively detect LLMs' pretraining data.
 Specifically, our method aims to determine whether an LLM was trained on a given text sample, given black-box access to the target LLM (i.e., can only query the model).

-Similar to other previous studies, we also assume partial knowledge of the pretraining data, i.e., word distribution~\cite{hu2022membership,mattern2023membership}.
+Building on the work of Lukas et al.~\cite{lukas2023analyzing}, who highlighted the role of named entities in PII leakage detection, Tag\&Tab prioritizes informative keywords using entropy-based selection.

+Tag\&Tab is designed to address the three key limitations of prior MIA methods.
+First, rather than relying solely on token-level probabilities, our method introduces semantic awareness by prioritizing meaningful content through keyword selection.
+Second, our results demonstrate strong generalization across models and datasets, addressing the issue of model inconsistency.
+Finally, while no MIA is entirely immune to distribution shifts, our focus on rare and informative keywords, rather than shallow statistical artifacts, provides better resilience to distributional variations.